mnaamani/otrtalk/Tutorial.md

 To terminate the chat press 'Ctrl-D'

-The next time you chat with the same buddy, you will not need to enter an SMP secret or fingerprint.
+The next time you chat with the same buddy, you will not need to provide an SMP secret or fingerprint.

 ### Managing your buddy list